nsegwrg/Individual_DATA2002/README.md

 An individual assignment that uses data collected from a survey to submit findings using Hypotheses Tests.
 The main code is in Fin.qmd kindly render that file to be able to access the final product.

+Some information and charecteristics:

+This was written in the language R.
+It was done in the form of a quarto document.
+It produces an HTML file.
+The pdf was added from the HTML document but is not to be opened or reffered to.
+Incorporates code folding.
+References all libraries and has reference in text citations and references to any outside resources used.
+This project was given a distinction grade.

 The main theme of this particular project is: University life.
 Below is the summary of the main findings.